mmcclintock/thesis-ga/README.md

 To do
 -----
+* Start thinking about the goals of this project.

-Find a set of good problems that are well known and solvable using GAs.
+* Find a set of good problems that are well known and solvable using GAs.
 I can use these as motivation/verification for the GA code.

-Start thinking about the goals of this project.
+  * Travelling salesman problem
+  * linear-quadratic problem
+  * the harvest problem
+  * the push cart problem
+  * the transportation problem